 A cosmetic restoration was done in 1983-1984 by Jim Buck.
-In 1984, owner Jack Howell researched the history securing affidavits from the previous owners and original documentation from Jaskula.
+In 1984, owner Jack Howell researched the history and secured affidavits from the previous owners and original documentation from Jaskula.
 Howell competed in multiple Mid-Atlantic Corvette Council events.
 In 1994, Brian Miller purchased the car, installed correct hoses, belts, plug wires, etc., preparing for NCRS judging.
 In 2000, Frank Elaqua acquired the L89 for his private collection.
 CCAS affirmed the cylinder block and trim tag after I purchased the car.
 In 2016, I commissioned Tim Thorpe for the restoration, and it has since achieved Bloomington Gold Certification, Regional, and National NCRS Top Flight.

 Aside from its leather interior, it is a base optioned car with radio delete.

 All of these cars were featured in the January 2020 issue of Vette Vues Magazine.

 Are you interested in more 1968 Corvette Information?

 1968 Chevrolet Corvette (C3) saw a total production of 28,566.
 There were 9,936 Coupes and 18,630 Convertibles.
 We look at the options available as well as the interior and exterior color choices in our 1968 Corvette Specifications post.